 Operating revenues are those revenues that are generated directly from the primary activity of the proprietary funds.
-Operating expenses, which include depreciation on capital assets, are necessary costs incurred to provide the service that is the primary activity of the proprietary fund.
+Operating expenses are necessary costs incurred to provide the service that is the primary activity of the proprietary fund.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.